 No matter how you might be feeling, we are available to answer your questions honestly and do our best to describe the joys and challenges we have experienced in our own personal journeys.

 The DSA of Delaware’s Outreach Coordinators offer support and resources to expectant and new families of babies with Down syndrome in our area.
-To connect with our Outreach Coordinators and receive a New Parent Basket, click here.
+To connect with our Outreach Coordinators, click here.

 A heartwarming message from 15 people with Down syndrome to a future mom.